netinvent/npbackup/README.md

 ## A good server backup solution

-Server backups can be achieved by setting up a scheduled task / cron job.
+Server backups can be achieved by setting up a scheduled task / cron job manually or via integrated task creation.

-Of course, since NPBackup supports pre-exec and post-exec commands, it can be used to backup various services like virtual hosts or databases where snapshot/dump operations are required.
+Of course, since NPBackup supports pre-exec and post-exec commands, it can be used to backup various services like virtual hosts or databases where snapshot/dump operations are required (especially with new stdin_from_command parameter).
-When run on a server, prometheus support can be shifted from a push gateway to a file, which will be picked up by node_exporter file collector.:

 ## Monitoring